fay59/fcd/FUTURE.md

 May be related to previous point.
 For now, a function with an indirect jump fails to decompile.
 (Indirect calls are handled mostly fine though.)

-### Handle endless loops

-A program with an endless loop will fail to decompile because the AstBackEnd pass depends on the function's post-domination tree (which can't be created for a function with an endless loop).

 ### Handle external functions better

 Right now, external functions have a tiny subset of their parameters hard-coded